yowu/ctags_ls/README.md

 ### Zed Editor

-To configure `ctags_ls` with Zed, add the following to your `settings.json` to hijack the clangd configuration:
+To configure `ctags_ls` with Zed for C++, add the following to your `settings.json` to hijack the clangd configuration:

 ```json
 {